zamriosman/Network-Communication/Chap2/DNS_MCQ.md

 # DNS: Sample of MCQ Question

-To make the multiple-choice questions readable on GitHub, you can format them using Markdown.
-Here's how you can present the previous MCQ questions with answers in a Markdown format:

 1. What does DNS stand for?
    - [ ] A) Domain Name Service
    - [ ] B) Digital Network System